-- 42. While there is no credit target associated with the delivery of FWDF, SFC will monitor the uptake of activity through its Further Education Statistics (FES) return. - 43.
-Please note that for 2019-20 we are asking for increased personal student/ employee data to be supplied and reported via FES.
+- 47. While there is no credit target associated with the delivery of FWDF, SFC will monitor the uptake of activity through college reporting and Further Education Statistics (FES) returns. - 48.
+Personal student/employee data should also be supplied and reported via FES.
 This information is to enable the Scottish Government to improve and inform policy options for the development of Scotland's workforce, to tackle poverty and to improve opportunities for future employment.
-Guidance on FES reporting requirements can be found in Annex D. - 44.
-Additional information on data requirements is also included in the Reporting Template in Annex C. - 45.
+Guidance on FES reporting requirements can be found in Annex D. - 49.
+Additional information on data requirements is also included in the Reporting Template in Annex C. - 50.
 In addition to using this data to monitor the use of funds, SFC will use student data to calculate a Full-Time Equivalent (FTE) student figure to contribute to the c.116,000 FTEs sector activity target.